 Note:

+Note: “Implicit OD-TD” above implies that the on-demand SSB is deactivated based on the value for od-ssb-nrofBurst according to NW indication.

-MAC CE-based OD-TI overrides potentially ongoing OD-SSB transmission on the SCell.For the case of RRC-based OD-TI, the UE applies the parameters associated with the first configuration within the list of configurations included in the RRC for the on-demand SSB transmission.
+[MAC CE-based OD-TI overrides potentially ongoing OD-SSB transmission on the SCell.]

+[For the case of RRC-based OD-TI, the UE applies the parameters associated with the first configuration within the list of configurations included in the RRC for the on-demand SSB transmission.]

 Companies are encouraged to provide views on Proposal #4-2.